 Illun is an incredibly creative person.
-Whether it’s developing their next video game title, sprucing up another piece of their gorgeous illustration work, or writing their own music, they’re always creating.
-Even when Illun was young, they were producing titles simply by using Microsoft PowerPoint.
-“When I was in elementary school, a close friend sent me a game that he’d created entirely in Microsoft Powerpoint,” they told me.
+Whether it’s developing his next video game title, sprucing up another piece of his gorgeous illustration work, or writing his own music, he’s always creating.
+Even when Illun was young, he was producing titles simply by using Microsoft PowerPoint.
+“When I was in elementary school, a close friend sent me a game that he’d created entirely in Microsoft Powerpoint,” he told me.
 It made me fondly reminisce about my own childhood, where creating choice-based games using hyperlinks in PowerPoint passed as entertainment.
 “The game was very simple and revolved around dodging objects with the mouse cursor.
 After that, I took up Powerpoint and started making stuff.”

-Since their PowerPoint days, Illun has gone on to produce “dozens of unfinished projects”, earning them a “reputation as someone who starts projects and doesn’t finish them”.
-Illun explains that “starting a project is always a very exciting time because everything feels fresh and new”, but that by the time they’ve reached the halfway mark, “morale decreases drastically [as] that’s when fatigue starts to catch up with [them].”
+Since his PowerPoint days, Illun has gone on to produce “dozens of unfinished projects”, earning him a “reputation as someone who starts projects and doesn’t finish them”.
+Illun explains that “starting a project is always a very exciting time because everything feels fresh and new”, but that by the time he’s reached the halfway mark, “morale decreases drastically [as] that’s when fatigue starts to catch up with [him].”
 It’s a sentiment shared by all creatives, especially those that do everything from creating code to composing music and illustrating the game.
-Illun feared their “Space Clown Project”, which would later go on to be known as Magellania, would go unfinished and end up like their previous projects.
+Illun feared his “Space Clown Project”, which would later go on to be known as Magellania, would go unfinished and end up like his previous projects.
 However, Illun managed to produce the first of what is sure to be many masterpieces through sheer determination and passion.

 “You need to be open-minded to what people have to say, but not so open-minded that your brain falls out.”

 “The lowest points came not during the development phase but rather the ‘publishing’ phase”.
-Illun found that when it came to getting Magellania out to the people, they “didn’t know much about publicity or business”.
-Fortunately, while the post-development process may have been a challenge, Illun has found that they have “received generally positive reactions” from their audience.
+Illun found that when it came to getting Magellania out to the people, he “didn’t know much about publicity or business”.
+Fortunately, while the post-development process may have been a challenge, Illun has found that he has “received generally positive reactions” from his audience.

 However, Illun reminds me of the cruelty of video game design.
 “There are always critics and naysayers, of course”.
 It is difficult navigating criticism, especially when it targets someone who has put in a lot of hard work.
-Illun assures me that they consider all criticism.
-They separate it into categories of “‘reasonable’, ‘reasonable but outside of what I can pull off’, and ‘unreasonable'”.
+Illun assures me that he considers all criticism.
+He separates it into categories of “‘reasonable’, ‘reasonable but outside of what I can pull off’, and ‘unreasonable'”.
 Illun will always keep an open mind, an endearing trait not commonly found in creatives.
-However, they reiterate that to stay sane in the world of video game development, “you need to be open-minded to what people have to say, but not so open-minded that your brain falls out.”
+However, he reiterates that to stay sane in the world of video game development, “you need to be open-minded to what people have to say, but not so open-minded that your brain falls out.”

 “Illun is always trying to create ‘something that people haven’t seen'”

-Illun has been drawing for as long as they’ve been developing games.
-They draw inspiration from numerous sources, depending on the project.
-For Magellania, they drew on the colourful and psychedelic work of Britt Spencer and the abstract surrealist dreamscapes of Winsor McCay’s Little Nemo in Slumberland.
-Illun found a passion for creating art and music as a direct result of their video game development.
+Illun has been drawing for as long as he has been developing games.
+He draws inspiration from numerous sources, depending on the project.
+For Magellania, he drew on the colourful and psychedelic work of Britt Spencer and the abstract surrealist dreamscapes of Winsor McCay’s Little Nemo in Slumberland.
+Illun found a passion for creating art and music as a direct result of his video game development.
 These inspirations are evident in Illun’s work, but they’ve been transformed and innovated to create a unique and distinctive style.

-While drawing from their inspirations, Illun always tries to create “something that people haven’t seen”.
-For Magellania, they thought to themselves, “it would be great if we had a clown-based tactics RPG”.
-They wanted to break away from the cliched perception of a clown and give it a new, unique identity.
-Illun’s interpretation breaks free from the shackles of convention to convey intricately designed characters that blossom in the world they’ve created.
-Their style may have been “born out of limitations” and created entirely by using MS Paint.
+While drawing from his inspirations, Illun always tries to create “something that people haven’t seen”.
+For Magellania, he thought to himself, “it would be great if we had a clown-based tactics RPG”.
+He wanted to break away from the cliched perception of a clown and give it a new, unique identity.
+Illun’s interpretation breaks free from the shackles of convention to convey intricately designed characters that blossom in the world he’s created.
+His style may have been “born out of limitations” and created entirely by using MS Paint.
 However, it still manages to successfully capture an impassioned illustrator’s creative capabilities with a unique vision.

-Of course, Illun doesn’t just produce the incredible artwork and code behind their games.
-They also compose all of the music for it.
-Inspired by classic Japanese rock bands such as T-Square and Casiopea, and other “acid jazz, bossa nova, and jazz/rock fusion” pieces, Illun’s music perfectly encapsulates the tone and style of the worlds they create.
-Illun drew from previous musical projects such as the eclectic electronic-jazz-noir of Brass Age’s soundtrack, and their warm, cheerful and melodious Weather Report album when creating Magellania’s soundtrack.
-It is clear from listening to their music they’ve developed a distinctive style that complements their beautiful illustration work.
+Of course, Illun doesn’t just produce the incredible artwork and code behind his games.
+He also composes all of the music for it.
+Inspired by classic Japanese rock bands such as T-Square and Casiopea, and other “acid jazz, bossa nova, and jazz/rock fusion” pieces, Illun’s music perfectly encapsulates the tone and style of the worlds he creates.
+Illun drew from previous musical projects such as the eclectic electronic-jazz-noir of Brass Age’s soundtrack, and his warm, cheerful and melodious Weather Report album when creating Magellania’s soundtrack.
+It is clear from listening to his music that he’s developed a distinctive style that complements his beautiful illustration work.

 Illun: Mastering The Unexpected

 Magellania isn’t the end for Illun.
-Their work has only just begun.
-After wrapping up production on Magellania and taking it out of early access within the next few months, Illun hopes to kickstart their foray into freelance illustration and continue working on their second album.
-“This is only the beginning,” they assure me confidently.
+His work has only just begun.
+After wrapping up production on Magellania and taking it out of early access within the next few months, Illun hopes to kickstart his foray into freelance illustration and continue working on his second album.
+“This is only the beginning,” he assures me confidently.
 “You can expect to see future releases”.
-Illun may be coy about telling me exactly what’s next on the cards, but I am confident whatever they produce next will be a true masterpiece.
-They are by far one of the greatest indie developers out there and will have an extremely bright future.
+Illun may be coy about telling me exactly what’s next on the cards, but I am confident whatever he produces next will be a true masterpiece.
+He is by far one of the greatest indie developers out there and will have an extremely bright future.
 Of that, I have no doubt.